HiShahzadAhmed/LaravelPaypalPaymentIntegration/README.md

 ### Copy the paypal.php class

-Copy the paypal.php file and add into config directory of project
+Copy the paypal.php file from repository and add into config directory of project

 ### Set Credentials in env file